bratislava/konto.bratislava.sk/forms-shared/README.md

   yarn generate:all
 ```

-for single schema, for example:
+for a single schema, for example:

 ```bash
   yarn generate:stanovisko-k-investicnemu-zameru